rikosintie/Discovery/docs/Getting_Started.md

 ## 1. Clone the Repository

 All of the installation steps are done in the Mac/Linux terminal or cmd.exe/PowerShell on Windows.
 In my recent testing on Windows 11 24H2, I learned a lot about PowerShell on Windows 11.
 I created a page on what my setup looks like.
 I highly recommend installing the Windows Terminal and setting up PowerShell if you are a Windows user.
-Here is a link to the page - [Using PowerShell with the Network Discovery scripts](Using_PowerShell.md)
+Here is a link to the page - [Using PowerShell with the Network Discovery scripts](Using_PowerShell.md).
+PowerShell is also available on Mac/Linux.
+The configurations on the `Using Powershell` page work on all three OSes.

 Open the Mac/Linux terminal or cmd/PowerShell and paste the following: